Manage machine catalogs

 Important:

 - To ensure a smooth upgrade, make sure that you meet the prerequisites and review known issues before upgrading VDAs to CR or LTSR CU versions.
-See Upgrade VDAs using the Full Configuration interface.
+See Upgrade VDAs using Studio.

 - When upgrading LTSR VDAs to LTSR Cumulative Update (CU) versions, make sure that the version of the VDA Upgrade Agents running on the VDAs is 7.36.0.7 or later.
-For more information, see Upgrade VDAs using the Full Configuration interface.
+For more information, see Upgrade VDAs using Studio.

 - You can switch between the CR VDA and the LTSR VDA as long as you switch from an earlier version to a later version.
 You cannot switch from a later version to an earlier version because that is considered a downgrade.
 For example, you cannot downgrade from 2212 CR to 2203 LTSR (any CU) but you can upgrade from 2112 CR to 2203 LTSR (any CU).